NilClass246/Point2Txt/README.md

 <h1 align="center">Point2Text: Lightweight 3D Point Cloud Captioning via Large Language Model</h1>

 <p align="center"><img width="100%" src="assets/example.png" /></p>
-This repo is a project for CSC2503 at the University of Toronto
+This repo is a project for CSC2503 at the University of Toronto.

 ## 🏞️ Environment Setup
 To set up the environment for training and evaluation, the first step is to install python requirements.